 When mines are detected at sea, minesweepers have the capability of cutting the mines’ cables and neutralizing them.
 This process was especially important during wartime.

-During World War I, sea mines were extremely dangerous and had the potential of causing a lot of damage during battle time.
+During World War I, sea mines were dangerous and had the potential of causing a lot of damage during battle time.
 Consequently, the first minesweeper was developed by the military in 1917, and commissioned in 1918.
 Known as the USS Lapwing, its name was derived from the lapwing bird due to its slow flaps and wailing cries.

 An additional 521 minesweepers were constructed after the USS Lapwing, including one of the largest minesweepers class to date, the Admirable class, which included 170 ships.